Da-Spaghetti-Student/NoodleLens/README.md

 ## Description
-My Project is a simple web application truning on flask that allows users to upload an image.
+My Project is a simple web application running on flask that allows users to upload an image.
 It will then use a CNN model to recognise a face and a human emotion in the image.

 There are currently, there are 7 emotions:
 - Angry